 • I think you have this part down, but don’t bog yourself down with stress over girls.
 Everyone you meet now will still be trying to figure out who they are in their new-found freedom.
 Relationships are hard enough when you’re just trying to get to know the other person – imagine how difficult it could be with each of you getting to know yourselves as well!
 Make friends with all sorts of people.
 Always be yourself, even if you’re still finding out who that is, and live life and laugh often. 😉

 • Actually study and whatever you do, do NOT lose HOPE (figuratively or the scholarship).
 College is expensive.
-You want to become a doctor.
 That is a lot of school to pay for.
 Make HOPE last as long as possible.
-And remember, doctors do their homework!
+And remember, do your homework!

 • And finally but most importantly: College and society love to distort everyone’s belief systems.
 Regardless of what they tell you.
 Regardless of any doubts you might have or any unbelief lurking in your heart, I love you so much and pray for you daily.
 God is so real.
 And He is good, and loving, and forgiving, and sovereign.
 We will never fully understand it all, but I do pray that even in any doubt or confusion you have that He never lets go of you.
 That He surrounds you with His grace and protection every second of every day.
 And I pray that one day you will understand all I am telling you now.